bernardphp/chute/doc/index.rst

 Yes.
 When a ``Mapper::map()`` returns ``null``.
 The value will not be reduced but ignored and will not be added to the result set.

 Is it a good idea?
-Proberly not, but i needed it.
+Probably not, but i needed it.

 Credits
 -------

-Chute is developed mainly be theese wonderful people.
-Or they have made an signifiant contributing.
+Chute is developed mainly be these wonderful people.
+Or they have made a signifiant contribution.

  * `@Fant <https://github.com/Fant>`__
  * `@igorw <https://github.com/igorw>`__